By Matt Marine

-Besides exploring Arizona's outdoors by bike, boot and Jeep, I've been involved in a few other rendezvous that have been fun.
+Besides exploring Arizona's outdoors by bike, boot and Jeep, I've been involved in a few other fun things.

 - The first one was on Geocaching.
 It took almost three years for that to happen.
 They were concerned about some of the bad publicity Geocaching was receiving at the time.

 - The second was about a four-wheel drive trip (back roads adventure) to Chiva Falls.
 This also took a few years to publish.
 They were concerned about having such a difficult trail portrayed in the magazine.
 Most of their readers are older and they didn't want a bunch of older people getting stuck in their Lexus 4WDs.

 - The third was a "Hike of the Month" about hiking Honey Bee Canyon.

 My two daughters used to be heavily involved in Irish dancing (think River Dance).
 I found that although I loved my daughters and supported them as much as I could, I just couldn't spend 12 hours at an Irish Dance contest listening to the same accordion music over and over just to see my daughters dance for about five minutes.
 I would stay for an hour before claiming insanity and leaving.